artroot/zabbix-graphic-viewer/README.md

 # zabbix-graphic-viewer
-Module on JavaScript which helps to display zabbix graphics and management it.
+Module on JavaScript which helps to display zabbix graphics and to manage it in your app.
 ==========

 ## Add to your index ##